chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 How can I access the EVerest admin panel on Charge Control C?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Charge Control C doesn't have an `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_ because of its limited resources.
+The Charge Control C does not have an `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_ because of its limited resources.
 Please use your development environment to set up your configuration file or just use a plain text editor.